VOLTTRON/volttron/docs/source/platform-features/config-store/configuration-store.rst

 can be considered one large configuration broken into pieces for the users convenience.

 Multiple configurations may all reference a single configuration.
-For instance, when configuring drivers in the Master Driver you may have multiple drivers reference the same registry if appropriate.
+For instance, when configuring drivers in the Platform Driver you may have multiple drivers reference the same registry if appropriate.

 Modifying the Configuration Store